appsmithorg/appsmith-docs/website/docs/workflows/how-to-guides/set-up-automatic-processing.md

 ## Troubleshooting

-For assistance, contact support via the chat widget at the bottom right.
+If you face issues, contact the support team using the chat widget at the bottom right of this page.